johnny85022616/allTestDemo/README.md

 npm run build
 npm run start:production_server
 ```
-To connect to the database, please install mysql, create a database called "AllTestDemo", and set the account to "root" and the password to "!QAZ2wsx"
+If you want to modify the database information, you can go to development.properties or production.properties to modify it.